open-needs/open-needs.github.io/docs/open_needs_db.rst

 Event system
 ------------
-Open needs is based on an event system, which is used to execute internal functions but also functions from extensions or other sources.
+**Open-Needs DB** is based on an event system, which is used to execute internal functions but also functions from extensions or other sources.
 All functions have to be registered via the Open-Needs API.

 Current events are: